corentinleroux/ML-Project-M2IKSEM/README.md

 ## Choice of method

-We decided to go for the Boosting method, so we may use AdaBoosting or Gradient Boosting.
+We decided to try both the Boosting method and the Bagging method to see which one fit the most our ML Project.

 - **What is variance ?**